coreinfrastructure/best-practices-badge/doc/other.md

 *   <a name="installation_common"></a>(Future criterion)
-    The project MUST provide a way for end-users to easily install and uninstall the software using a commonly-used convention.
+    The project MUST provide a way for end-users to easily install and uninstall the software produced by the project using a commonly-used convention.
     <sup>[<a href="#installation_common">installation_common</a>]</sup>

     *Details*: Examples include using a language-level package manager (such as npm,